Emotional safety: Theoretical foundation

 The emotional safety model utilizes the affect theory of Silvan Tomkins to explain the ways in which partners influence each other through their affective tone.
 Attachment is based on attachment relationships as identified by John Bowlby, while esteem is based on Nathaniel Branden's work on self-esteem and Donald Nathanson's work on shame.

 Implications

 The emotional safety model differs from other models of couples' therapy in its emphasis on each partner's perception of the other's feelings regarding the emotional relationship.
 The model emphasizes that each partner has more influence on the other partner's state of emotional safety than on their own, which can lead to an impasse referred to as the "couple's conundrum"; i.e. the couple remains stuck because each partner needs to feel safe before they can make themselves vulnerable and take the appropriate steps to make the other partner feel safe.

+Emotional safety in the workplace was first introduced in the best-selling book by Henry Evans and Colm Foster, PhD, "Step Up: Lead in Six Moments that Matter".
+An emotionally safe organization makes informed decisions and solves problems faster, reduces attrition and increases retention of top talent, makes people feel safe and appreciated, even when delivering bad news, and established a cultural environment where people can communicate effectively and develop personally and professionally.